anikamorris/natrali/README.md

 - Xcode 10+
 - Swift 5+

-Simply download this repo and compile in Xcode.
+Simply download this repo and unzip the file, then compile in Xcode.
 TestFlight link coming soon!